demmings/CanadianTaxes/README.md

 ## Purpose

 * Take a column of **NET INCOMES** and calculate as accurately as possible the amount of **GROSS INCOMES** that would be required in **Canada** (and **ONTARIO**) to have the required net income.
+* A Google Sheets custom function used for doing retirement income projections and taking Canadian taxes into the equation.

 ## Installing